“My only wish is that this book may fall into the hands of every serious Bible student and pastor.” Dr. Walter C. Kaiser, Jr

-I’m happy to announce the release of a new book titled One King: A Jesus-Centered Answer to the Question of Zion and the People of God.
-The book is centered on one of the major tensions of the New Testament: the New Testament redefines the people of God, but at the same time does not replace promises made to Israel.
-The people of God in the New Testament are clearly people from every nation who follow Jesus, but how does that relate to Israel’s election and her promises?
+I wrote the book One King: A Jesus-Centered Answer to the Question of Zion and the People of God to deal with one of the major tensions of the New Testament: the New Testament redefines the people of God, but at the same time does not replace promises made to Israel.
+The people of God in the New Testament are clearly people from every nation who follow Jesus, so how does that relate to Israel’s election and her promises?

 We are living in an unprecedented moment in human history.
 We may be the first generation to see the gospel reach every tribe and tongue.
 We are also in the first generation where the issue of Israel has become a global controversy.
-This controversy is only going to intensify, so we must have a biblical answer to God’s purposes for Israel and the nations.
-That answer begins with understanding God’s plan to gather both Israel and the nations under His chosen King.
+This controversy is not going to go away and the global church must have a Jesus-centered answer for it.
+One King is an in-depth look at how the New Testament views the future of Israel.

 As we seek to understand how Israel relates to God’s purposes for the nations, there are serious questions that must be answered: